9 New Witnesses, Evidence of Innocence, TN Courts: It

-Ms. Karen Taylor was a friend of Mrs. Braswell who did not testify at the trial.
+9. Ms. Karen Taylor was a friend of Mrs. Braswell who did not testify at the trial.
 Ms. Taylor told the authorities about another instance wherein the Braswells had another intimate partner.
-Instead of giving this information to the defense in accordance with the Brady law, the prosecutor told the jury if Mrs. Braswell walked through the door, she would deny Mr. Braswell's claims about their aex lives.
+Instead of giving this information to the defense in accordance with the Brady law, the prosecution withheld this evidence for about 10 years from Braswell's lawyers.
+The prosecutor also told the jury if Mrs. Braswell walked through the door, she would deny Mr. Braswell's claims about their aex lives.
 Prosecutor Amy Weirich told the jury this knowing she had evidence to the contrary.

-Is it likely that knowledge of another intimate partner of the Braswells who would have been able to testify like Monique Lane would have resulted in an outcome other than the jury's verdict of murder?
+Is it likely that knowledge of another intimate partner of the Braswells who would have been able to testify like the other lady would have resulted in an outcome other than the jury's verdict of murder?

 In the White cases, if there are a lot of trial errors, the courts will declare a new trial due to the cumulative effect of all of the errors.
 The all White courts refused to give Braswell cumulative error relief also the way they did in White cases.

 If this hadn't ruined a Black man’s life, it would be laughable that four White judges said no relief.
 In addition to those White judges, the Tennessee Supreme Court refused to intervene.

 The jury simply wanted to know when the Braswells engaged in erotic asphyxiation was there penetration.
 Even though the answer was yes, there wasn't a single White Judge who cared about this in the context of this Black defendant’s trial.

 Please show your support for Vern being granted a Clemency release:

 1) because of the injustices in his case